 Finding Light During Dark Times

-Having skilled professionals caring for their kids during the day meant that Patrick and his wife could focus their time and energy on finding stable work and getting the family back on track.
+Having skilled professionals caring for their kids during the day meant that Patrick and his fiancé could focus their time and energy on finding stable work and getting the family back on track.

-Patrick found the Therapeutic Childcare and Family Services extremely beneficial.
-He credits the parenting classes offered through the program with bringing his family closer together.
+Patrick found the Therapeutic Childcare and Family Services at Father Joe’s Villages extremely beneficial, and credits the parenting classes offered through the program with bringing his family closer together.

 “The parenting classes helped me understand a different approach of how to manage and discipline my kids,” he explains.
 “They taught me how to stop playing the ‘bad cop’ who had to constantly reprimand them.
 My kids now get to see that dad is loving and caring, as well.”